Skip to the content

 Responsible Business Committee

-Members: Dr. Gideon Chitayat (Chairman), Moti Nagar, Harel Locker, Prof. Varda Shalev and Dr. Avigdor Shafferman
+Members: Dr. Gideon Chitayat (Chair), Moti Nagar, Harel Locker, Prof. Varda Shalev and Dr. Avigdor Shafferman

 The primary role of the Responsible Business Committee is to assist the Board in: